oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app-container/run-nosql-app-container.md

  3. Click on Create Container Instance.
 This opens up a new window.

-   Enter **Oracle NoSQL powers Video On-Demand applications** as  name.
+   Enter **Oracle NoSQL powers Video On-Demand applications** as the name.
    Other information does not need to be changed for this LiveLab.
-Then click Next
+Then click Next.

      ![Create Container Instance](images/create-container-instance-1.png)